 The adoption process is overwhelming!
 There are so many things to consider and research when you start the process.
 There are a few helpful things to remember.

 1. Research Foster Care

-Did you know that there are many children in foster care who are ready to be adopted?
+Did you know that many children in foster care are ready to be adopted?
 Many people think of foster care as having a child or children come to your home for a short period of time, however, it is also a great source to go through for adoption.
 It is substantially less expensive than a private or international adoption.
 These children are loveable and deserve to be loved.
 Maybe one of them is supposed to be in your family.
 If so, do you want to pass up the opportunity to parent them?
 Do your research.
 See if this feels like a right fit for you and your family.

 2. Research Adoption Agencies

 There are so many adoption agencies out there, how do you know which you should use?
-Here are some important things to think about when deciding what agency to use for an adoption.
+Here are some important things to think about when deciding what agency to use for adoption.

 1-Are they more concerned about finding homes for children, or about making money?

 2-Are they honest?
 Do you know anyone who has adopted through them that you can ask questions to?
 Ask the agency for some of their past clients that you could contact to get their opinion and experience with that agency.

 3-If an adoption falls through, what happens to the money you invested into that adoption?
 Is it lost, or do they put the majority of your money towards your next adoption?